edykim/edykim.com/content/en/pages/about.md

 :::div{.narrow}

-Hey, I'm Edward!
-I'm a web developer passionate about tackling challenges and building rapid prototypes.
-I enjoy discussing web technology, software architecture, and community.
+Hey, I’m Edward!
+I’m a web developer who enjoys tackling challenging problems and building rapid prototypes.
+I’m particularly interested in web technologies, software architecture, and the communities that grow around them.

-Currently, I am working at [Greenleaf Media](https://greenleafmedia.com/) as a web developer.
-Previously, I have worked with [Swinburne University](https://www.swinburne.edu.au/), and [Kobe Creations](https://kobecreations.com/).
-You can find more details on [this page](https://www.linkedin.com/in/edwardykim/).
+I’ve worked across a range of environments, from educational institutions to creative web agencies.
+More details about my professional background can be found on [this page](https://www.linkedin.com/in/edwardykim/).

 <hr />